Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 253.  ### Question253
-What are some shortcomings of Code Coverage as a measurement for how well a system or product is tested? (choose the best three answers)
+What are some shortcomings of Code Coverage as a measurement for how well a system or Product is tested? (choose the best three answers)

 - [x] Code Coverage does not ensure that the most important or highest risk areas of the code are being exercised by tests.
 - [x] Code Coverage does not necessarily provide functional coverage.